 How do I get paid?

 DoorDash pays weekly via direct deposit (every Monday).
-You can also use Fast Pay to cash out daily (Fees apply) once you’ve completed 25 deliveries and have been a Dasher for 2+ weeks.
-DasherDirect gives you instant access to earnings after every delivery (Subject to approval).
+You can also use Fast Pay to cash out daily — Fees apply.
+DasherDirect gives you instant access to earnings after deliveries — Subject to approval.
+Specific eligibility for Fast Pay and DasherDirect is shown in the Dasher app once your account is active.

 Are Dashers employees of DoorDash?